kdave/btrfs-progs/Documentation/btrfs-inspect-internal.rst

         * *Usage* -- chunk usage, percentage of used data/metadata of the chunk length

-        The chunks in the output can be sorted by one or more sorting criteria, evaluated as specified, in the ascending order.
+        The chunks in the output can be sorted by one or more sorting criteria, evaluated as specified, in the ascending order (or descending when used like *-devid,-pstart*).
         By default the chunks are sorted by *devid* and *pstart*, this is most convenient for single device filesystems.

         On multi-device filesystems it's up to the user what is preferred as the layout of chunks on e.g. striped profiles (RAID0 etc) cannot be easily represented.